-In order to be able to answer this question we need to weigh all advantages and disadvantages of setting up a corporation as opposed to run a business from a sole proprietorship.
+In order to be able to answer this question, we need to weigh all the pros and cons of setting up a corporation as opposed to run a business from a sole proprietorship.

 Sole proprietorship and corporations are by far the most common business structures for freelancers, location independent workers, entrepreneurs and Digital Nomads.

 In fact, if you start a business and you are making money by invoicing your clients you will by default be classified as a sole proprietor unless you take formal steps to incorporate your business which will then result in a corporation.